-Practice reading Judy's Birthday Party in class and discuss the story.
-Successfully completing all of the activities and objectives in the Edmark Reading Program-Level 2 is a cause for celebration.
-It is a wonderful time to have a party, serve refreshments, and invite the student's parents.
-Gift wrap Judy's Birthday Party and present it to each student with a Certificate of Completion.
+Practice reading The Rides in class and discuss the story.
+Successfully completing all of the activities and objectives in Level 1 of the Edmark Reading Program is a cause for celebration.
+It is a wonderful time to have a party, serve refreshments, and invite students' parents.
+Gift wrap The Rides and present it to each student with a Certificate of Completion.